Zainnn15/Group_09/Grocery Store Project/DOD.md

-- [ ] example
+- [ ] program the code for the delivery web application

-- Peer Reviewed
+- [ ] test the code to find errors

-- Met acceptance criteria
+- [ ] review the program

-- Tested on all intended platforms
+- [ ] deploy the database for the website

-- Automated tests created
+- [ ] deploy the code on github

-- Required documentation was completed
+- [ ] test the program after everything deployed